HimaBindu12770/RandomPasswordGenerator/Readme.md

 string

-💡 How to Run the Project:
+💡 How to Run This Project:
-🔹 Open Terminal or VS Code
+1️⃣ Open VS Code or Terminal
+2️⃣ Navigate to the Project Directory
-🔹 Run the below command:
+3️⃣ Run the following command:

 bash
 Copy
+Edit